traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise05e.calc-vs-flex-grow-for-height-on-tabs.question.md

- 7. Change the User Profile tabs so that they use flex-col to grow the height automatically
+ 7. Change the User Profile tabs so that they use flex-col to grow the *BOTOM OF THE TAB* automatically

+ 8. Change the "Open Requests" tab so that we grow the *ENTIRE TAB* automatically
+    a.
+Add a for loop so it displays lots of rows
+    b.
+Make sure the scrollbar fills the entire tab

 ```